Jenniffer González-Colón: Caucus memberships

+Governor of Puerto Rico

+González Colón announced she would run for Governor of Puerto Rico and challenge incumbent Pedro Pierluisi in 2024.
+In an upset, she defeated him in the primary with 54.57% of the vote and became the first woman to run as the PNP's candidate in a gubernatorial election.
+On November 5, 2024, Jennifer Gonzalez won the office of Governor of Puerto Rico in the 2024 general election, with over 40% of the vote.

+On January 2, 2025, González Colón was sworn into office as Governor of Puerto Rico, the second woman to be elected to the position and the third woman to serve.

+On July 17 2025, Gonzalez signed into law a bill barring hormone therapy or gender-affirming surgeries for transgender youth.

 Political positions

 In The Hill's article The Hill's Latina Leaders to Watch, Resident Commissioner González is described as a pro-statehood, small government, pro-business conservative.
 In the first session of the 115th United States Congress, González was ranked the 19th most bipartisan member of the House by the Bipartisan Index, a metric published by The Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.

 In 2019, González was one of three House Republicans, along with Brian Fitzpatrick and John Katko, to co-sponsor the Equality Act, which prohibits discrimination on the basis of sexual orientation and gender identity.
 Although González could not vote for final passage of the bill due to U.S. House rules, the legislation passed the United States House of Representatives during the 116th Congress.

-After the 2021 United States Capitol attack the commissioner condemned the violence and blamed President Donald Trump for inciting the riot.
-However, the commissioner still supported the majority of Republicans in their effort to remove Liz Cheney from her position as chair of House Republican Conference.
+After the 2021 United States Capitol attack, the congresswoman condemned the violence and blamed President Donald Trump for inciting the riot.
+However, the congresswoman still supported the majority of Republicans in their effort to remove Liz Cheney from her position as chair of House Republican Conference.

+González said in a letter to U.S. President Donald Trump that Nicolás Maduro "is an open threat to the United States, our national security and stability in the region".